 Small Street, Willoughby

 Hallstrom Park features a continuous accessible path (flat to gently undulating) that links the playground elements.
-The playground features a mound slide (no steps), sandpit and water pump.
+The playground features a mound slide (no steps), a sandpit, and a water pump.

-‘Hallstrom Park is perfect for a 3 year old!
-It has a scooter/bike path with mini road signs, a playground and oval.
-It’s in Small Street‘ – Dimity.
+‘Hallstrom Park is perfect for a 3-year-old!
+It has a scooter/bike path with mini road signs, a playground and an oval.‘ – Dimity.

-‘It has a playground and little bike track with road signs and markings.
-The Incinerator Cafe is next door, as well plus a big long track that goes from Willoughby to Cammeray – good for the big kids.’ – Anneke.
+‘It has a playground and a little bike track with road signs and markings.
+The Incinerator Cafe is next door, as well as a big long track that goes from Willoughby to Cammeray – good for the big kids.’ – Anneke.

 11. Artarmon Reserve